eparreno/rack-jwt/README.md

 ```

 ## Generating tokens
-You can generate JSON Wen Tokens for your users using the `Token#encode` method
+You can generate JSON Web Tokens for your users using the `Token#encode` method

 ```
 Rack::JWT::Token.encode(payload, secret)